zilexa/Homeserver/filesystem/README.md

 `@home/.cache` (nested subvolume /home/.cache)\
 `@/tmp` (nested subvolume /tmp)\

-## Step 2: Create new filesystems for disks
+## Step 2: Prep your disks with a filesystem
 Note this will delete your data.
-To convert EXT4 disks or add existing BtrFS disks to a filesystem, Google.
+To convert EXT4 disks without loosing data or add existing BtrFS disks to a filesystem, Google.
 - unmount all the drives you are going to format: for each disk `sudo umount /media/(diskname)`
 - list the disk devices: `sudo fdisk -l` you will need the paths of each disks.
 - Decide which disk(s) will be the `backup1` disk and for 2A which will be the `parity1`disk.